 During the heat cycle, female felines can mate numerous times.
 Females can breed at any given moment during the estrus cycle, regardless of how long ago it started.
 As such, a litter of newborn kittens can be conceived with more than one father.

 Cats can also become pregnant again while still nursing their current litter of kittens.
 If you do not want your cat to have another litter, it is imperative to keep them indoors and away from intact males.

 If you decide to keep the males at bay and not allow your kitty to mate, she will go out of heat when ovulation strikes.

 Cats are induced ovulators. meaning they must be physically stimulated to cause eggs to be released from the ovaries.

 This can happen anywhere from a couple of days to a week after the estrus cycle begins.
 Ovulation can also be triggered by mating the kitty several times over 24 hours.

 Ultimately, try to focus on your everyday routines even if your cat is driving you crazy with her demands for extra attention.
 There’s no need to change her diet, but you’ll need to keep her strictly indoors to be safe from tomcats.

 How To Prevent Cat Periods

-Some pet parents claim that if you allow your cat to have kittens at least once before spaying, it will make her more amiable and social, but it has been proven that bearing or not bearing kittens before being spayed doesn’t affect the cat’s behavior.
+One final note…Some pet parents claim that allowing your cat to have kittens at least once before spaying will make her more amiable and social.
+But this is not true.
+Bearing or not bearing kittens before being spayed doesn’t affect a cat’s behavior.